Skip to content

 • Potential for Higher Earnings: Skilled contractual workers often command higher hourly rates than their permanently employed counterparts.

-• Work-Life Balance: The ability to set their own schedules can help workers achieve a better balance between personal and professional commitments.
+• Work-Life Balance: The ability to set their schedules can help workers achieve a better balance between personal and professional commitments.

 Challenges of a Contractual Workforce